codesprinters/CS-Constitution/Holacracy-Constitution.md

 #### 1.6.4 Surrogates

-A surrogate may temporarily act as Facilitator or Secretary if the Role is unfilled, or when the person who normally fills the Role is unavailable for a Circle meeting or feels unable or unwilling to enact the Role’s duties.
+A surrogate may temporarily act as Facilitator or Secretary if the Role is unfilled, or when the person who normally fills the Role is unavailable for a Circle meeting or otherwise unable to enact the Role’s duties.

 In any given instance where a surrogate is needed, the surrogate is, in this order of precedence: